Daviiap/sev-guest_device_mock/README.md

 # SEV-GUEST DEVICE MOCK
-This repository contains an implementation of a mock `sev-guest` character device using `cuse` (Character device in user space).
-The `sev-guest` character device is typically exposed inside AMD SEV-SNP guests VMs, allowing the guest to make requests to the AMD Secure Processor.
+This repository contains an implementation of a `sev-guest` character device mock using [CUSE (Character device in user space)](https://github.com/libfuse/libfuse/).
+The sev-guest character device is typically exposed inside AMD SEV-SNP guests VMs, allowing the guest to make requests to the AMD Secure Processor.

+**Please note that this mock implementation does not interact with the actual AMD Secure Processor and is intended for testing or educational purposes only.**

 ## Implemented Requests

 Currently, the following request is implemented in this mock `sev-guest` chardev:

 - **GET_REPORT**: This request retrieves a report containing information about the AMD Secure Processor and the Guest VM.
 The implementation provides a mock report for testing purposes.

-Please note that this mock implementation does not interact with the actual AMD Secure Processor and is intended for testing or educational purposes only.

 ## Build Instructions